paketo-buildpacks/paketo-website/content/docs/reference/php-reference.md

 documentation), and user-provided configurations will be considered as outlined below.

+##  Software Bill of Materials
+The PHP buildpack supports the full [software bill of materials]({{< ref "docs/concepts/sbom" >}}) (SBOM) in [Syft][format/syft], [CycloneDX][format/cyclonedx], [SPDX][format/spdx], and [Paketo-specific][format/paketo] formats.

+Apps built with the buildpack that use Composer as a a package manager contain SBOM entries that provide a full picture of the packages on the final app image that get installed.
+Additionally, there are entries for the PHP version used, the Composer version used.
+Check out the [Access the Software Bill of Materials guide]({{< ref "docs/howto/sbom" >}}) for more information about how to retrieve the SBOM for your app image.

 ## Buildpack Configurations

 The buildpacks in the PHP language family set default configurations, as well